 Skills and Expertise

-- Hire smart, talented, high-agency engineers with a collaborative mindset
+- Hire smart, talented, high-agency people with a collaborative mindset

 - Align the team on goals and priorities